beijingcorn54/EECS280_lectures/README.md

 # EECS280_lectures
-This is all my lecture notes from EECS280
+This is all my lecture notes from EECS280 at University of Michigan Ann Arbor

 I took Async (virtual) lectures and took notes on Bro Code videos